-- CBT will continue its initiatives in workforce development through its two student wage subsidy programs, which offer a wage subsidy to support summer jobs and part-time work for students during the school year.
-CBT is also exploring a Basin internship program to complement the wage subsidy program. - CBT will continue its support for small- and medium-sized businesses by enhancing its Basin Business Advisors program.
-This program, which provides business skills and consulting support to established Basin businesses, will be expanded to provide pre-start-up and entrepreneurship training.
-CBT is also exploring support and entrepreneurship training for youth entrepreneurs. - CBT will increase the capacity for economic development in the Basin by further developing its partnerships with local economic development organizations and sector and industry associations such as the Kootenay Association for Science and Technology and the Kootenay Rockies Innovation Council.
+- CBT is continuing its initiatives in workforce development through its two student wage subsidy programs, which offer a wage subsidy to support summer jobs and part-time work for students during the school year.
+CBT is also exploring a Basin internship program to complement the wage subsidy program. - CBT is continuing its support for small- and medium-sized businesses by enhancing its Basin Business Advisors program.
+This program, which provides business skills and consulting support to established Basin businesses, is being expanded to provide pre-start-up and entrepreneurship training.
+CBT is also exploring support and entrepreneurship training for youth entrepreneurs. - CBT is increasing the capacity for economic development in the Basin by further developing its partnerships with local economic development organizations and sector and industry associations such as the Kootenay Association for Science and Technology and the Kootenay Rockies Innovation Council.

-- CBT will continue to partner with Selkirk College to support the Columbia Basin Rural Development Institute to enable it to provide research data and implement economic development tools to assist local communities in planning for a sound economic future. - CBT will continue funding its partnership with Community Futures Development Corporations (CFDCs) in the Basin.
-The Community Futures Economic Development Initiatives Fund supports regional and sub-regional economic development initiatives led by CFDCs. - CBT will continue to support the enhancement of broadband connectivity in the Basin on a regional level through the work of our subsidiary, the Columbia Basin Broadband Corporation.
+- CBT is continuing to partner with Selkirk College to support the Columbia Basin Rural Development Institute to enable it to provide research data and implement economic development tools to assist local communities in planning for a sound economic future. - CBT is continuing to fund its partnership with Community Futures Development Corporations (CFDCs) in the Basin.
+The Community Futures Economic Development Initiatives Fund supports regional and sub-regional economic development initiatives led by CFDCs. - CBT is continuing to support the enhancement of broadband connectivity in the Basin on a regional level through the work of our subsidiary, the Columbia Basin Broadband Corporation.